|

 I could drop hints when needed.
 I wrote to him, his address was

 wrong, I wrote to the new address, and never got a response.
+He moved or something to that effect.
+The dream

+was crushed.
 I went for, like, three years without any NETTG

 art.
 When I came back from Mexico,